JimZhouZZY/Command-line-LBM/README.md

     First ensure that you can see the correct characters (█■≡) in **fmtio.h**.
 If you can see the characters, Change the encoding of **fmtio.h** to the encoding of your terminal, and then the issue should be resolved.
 Else, copy the characters above and replace the garbled characters in your **fmtio.h**, save your files with the encoding format used by your terminal.

+    For example, if the language of your terminal is Chinese, then you should change the encoding of **fmtio.h** from the original UTF-8 to GBK.

 * Why is it outputing so many ANSI escape codes?

     Windows command does not support ANSI escape codes very well.
 Please turn to Windows Terminal, Linux or MacOS.